justinkonecny/websearch_cli/README.md

 # websearch
-Searches/parses craigslist.org for valid vehicle listings matching user criteria
+Searches/parses craigslist.org for valid vehicle listings matching user criteria.

-## Description
 Once executed, the program prompts the user for the search model.
 Upon entering the model, or entering '$all', the program beings searching craigslist.org for listings of car models that match preset criteria (price, miles, year).
 The search processes listings in three different listing regions.
 Entering '$all' will search for all preset models (at this time, these are "mercedes", "bmw", and "wrangler").
 After processing